dunn/modernphilosophy/modernphilosophy.markdown

 (iii) The first cause is God.

-_Like all_ _a posteriori_  arguments---_arguments from experience---this one has a problem in the move from (ii) to (iii).
+_Like all_ a posteriori _arguments---arguments from experience---this one has a problem in the move from (ii) to (iii).
 Why not think that the first cause is the Jonas brothers, or a clam?
 Why should we believe that the first cause still exists?
 Aquinas himself runs into these problems.
 Thus a later philosopher, John Duns Scotus, argues that Aquinas's famous 'five ways' might prove the existence of five distinct beings._

-(@) As a good justification empiricist, Aquinas is committed to proving God's existence from experience; he cannot evade Duns Scotus's objections.
+(@) _As a good justification empiricist, Aquinas is committed to proving God's existence from experience; he cannot evade Duns Scotus's objections.
 Nevertheless, Aquinas does not think the cosmological argument is a good one.
-Can you see what goes wrong in premises 1 and 2?
+Can you see what goes wrong in premises 1 and 2?_

 _Aquinas has other criticisms of his own, criticisms that would apply even to the most sophisticated versions of the cosmological argument.
 These tell us much about how Aquinas conceives of causation._